KDE/documentation-develop-kde-org/HIG/source/components/navigation/toolbar.rst

 Appearance
 ----------

--  Do not change the button style from the default, which is :doc:`text beside icons </patterns/content/iconandtext>`.
+-  Don't change the button style from the default, which is :doc:`text beside icons </patterns/content/iconandtext>`.
 -  Use and design toolbar icons with special care.
 Users remember location of an object but rely as well on icon properties.
 -  A distinct association between the underlying function and its visual depiction is crucial.
 Follow the advices for :doc:`icon design </style/icon>`.
--  Do not simulate Microsoft's ribbon controls.
-KDE stays plain and simple.Microsoft's ribbon controls.
-KDE stays plain and simple.
+-  Don't simulate Microsoft's ribbon controls.

 Code
 ----